kledvina/flexible-routing/README.md

 \*Note: We structured our simulation runs so that each file in *output/* covers a unique scenario.

 ## Running Simulations
+To perform additional simulations, you will need to edit *simulate.py* to specify the scenario details as well as problem sizes and number of random instances to generate.
+A scenario defines several network parameters, namely primary route size, overlap size, vehicle capacity, and customer demand distribution.
+The code is set up to easily accomodate the following scenarios:

+TODO.
+Insert Scenario Table.

+For example, if you edit *simulate.py*, you will see the following line:

+TODO

+Comment, uncomment, and edit lines as applicable.
+If you wish to create a scenario other than one listed above, please refer to the section below on defining new scenarios.
+Save and close *simulate.py*.

+**Running simulate.py**

+TODO.
+Note that simulate.py does NOT have a command line interface, which is why we needed to directly edit the file as described in the section above.

+**Defining new scenarios**
 TODO

 ## Contributors